helxplatform/dug/dug/README.md

 ![image](https://user-images.githubusercontent.com/306971/77009445-513c0c00-693e-11ea-83ed-722ec896d3e9.png)
 **Figure 1**: A Biolink knowledge graph of COPDGene metadata.
 It shows the relationship between the biological process "Sleep" and a meta variable.
 That meta variable, is in turn associated with variables connected to two studies in the data set.

+These graphs are used to create the document's well add to the search index to power full text search.

 ## Approach

 Starting with a dbGaP data dictionary for the COPDGene study, we create a Biolink compliant knowledge graph.